siamalrafi/TypeScript/src/module-2/README.md

 ```

-**-** Object, Literal Types and Optional types ---
+==> Object, Literal Types and Optional types ---

-**Object:**=> Object is a normal type of TypeScript object. that can be used to declare multiple value for uses.
+**Object:** Object is a normal type of TypeScript object. that can be used to declare multiple value for uses.
 Literal types are very interesting

-Literal types=> It's allowed to declare a type with some selected value. then this can't be changed.
+**Literal types:** It's allowed to declare a type with some selected value. then this can't be changed.

-Optional types=> It's allowed to use a types that will be optional.
+**Optional types** It's allowed to use a types that will be optional.
 You can be use this type of not it's declare with question mark (?).

 ```bash
 // Object Types